exonum/exonum-doc/src/architecture/serialization.md

 ### Plain-old-data types

-Data of this types is stored in big endian.
+The data is stored in the same way as defined by the underlying byte buffer, without any modifications.

 - `Hash`
   SHA-256 hash.
 Size: 32 bytes.